kimmo1019/scDEC/README.md

 The t-SNE visualization plot of latent features (`scDEC_embedding.png`), latent feature matrix (`scDEC_embedding.csv`), inferred cluster label (`scDEC_cluster.txt`) will be saved in the `results/[dataset]` folder.

 If scDEC model was trained from scratch, the results will be marked by a unique timestamp YYYYMMDD_HHMMSS.
 This timestamp records the exact time when you run the script.
+The outputs from the training includes:

  1) `log` files and predicted assignmemnts `data_at_xxx.npz` (xxx denotes different epoch) can be found at folder `results/[dataset]/YYYYMMDD_HHMMSS_x_dim=8_y_dim=20_alpha=10.0_beta=10.0_ratio=0.2`.